G-Kamalesh/PranaTree.ai/SQL Questions/readme.txt

-This folder contains the 10 sql leetcode questions
+This folder contains the answers to 10 sql leetcode questions